IBM/cics-bundle-gradle/README.md

 ```

 ## Configure the CICS bundle Gradle plugin
-To use the plugin, clone or download the GitHub repository.
-Then create a separate Gradle module for your CICS bundle and configure it as follows.
+To use the plugin, you may either:
+ * Add the CICS bundle configuration into an existing Gradle Java project, such as a WAR project.
+This will give you a single standalone project containing both the Java application and the CICS bundle configuration.
+ * Create a separate Gradle module to contain the CICS bundle configuration.
+This will give you a multi-part project where the CICS bundle configuration is kept separate from the Java application.

+In either case, configure the Gradle module as follows:

 1. Add the plugin id to your `build.gradle`.
     ```gradle